Joseph C. Reynolds

 BIOGRAPHY

-Joe was a Law Clerk to former Nevada Supreme Court Vice-Chief Justice, C. Clifton Young, and served for over five years as a Staff Attorney within the Criminal Division of the Nevada Supreme Court, where he assisted the Court with reviewing direct appeals, writ petitions, and post-conviction appeals, and with drafting procedural and dispositive unpublished orders and published opinions.
+Reynolds was a Law Clerk to former Nevada Supreme Court Vice-Chief Justice, C. Clifton Young, and served for over five years as a Staff Attorney within the Criminal Division of the Nevada Supreme Court, where he assisted the Court with reviewing direct appeals, writ petitions, and post-conviction appeals, and with drafting procedural and dispositive unpublished orders and published opinions.

-Joe served as a Senior Deputy District Attorney and Appellate Deputy for the Lyon County District Attorney’s Office for three years, where he prosecuted criminal misdemeanor and felony crimes in county justice courts and district courts for offenses ranging from theft and driving under the influence of alcohol to first-degree murder.
+Reynolds thereafter served as a Senior Deputy District Attorney and Appellate Deputy for the Lyon County District Attorney’s Office for three years, where he prosecuted criminal misdemeanor and felony crimes in county justice courts and district courts for offenses ranging from theft and driving under the influence of alcohol to first-degree murder.
 He trained office deputies on criminal procedure and has conducted numerous evidentiary hearings, bench trials, and jury trials.
 He handled juvenile, court-ordered child support, and elderly guardianship proceedings, as well as all direct appeals and post-conviction matters before the Nevada Supreme Court.

-Joe also served three Nevada Attorneys General – Frankie Sue Del Papa, Brian Sandoval, and Catherine Cortez Masto.
-Under Attorneys General Del Papa and Sandoval, Joe represented the Department of Conservation and Natural Resources, where he worked on issues involving the Nevada Division of Wildlife and the Bureau of Mining Regulation and Reclamation, including the listing of species under the Endangered Species Act, land use planning under the National Environmental Protection Act (NEPA), and the issuance of mining and water permits.
+Reynolds also served three Nevada Attorneys General: Frankie Sue Del Papa, Brian Sandoval, and Catherine Cortez Masto.
+Under Attorneys General Del Papa and Sandoval, Reynolds represented the Department of Conservation and Natural Resources, where he worked on issues involving the Nevada Division of Wildlife and the Bureau of Mining Regulation and Reclamation, including the listing of species under the Endangered Species Act, land use planning under the National Environmental Protection Act (NEPA), and the issuance of mining and water permits.
+He has also represented the Southern Nevada Water Authority (SNWA) and the City of Fernley in water matters before the State Engineer and on appeal to the Nevada Supreme Court.

-Beginning in 2014, Joe served as the Deputy General Counsel for the Office of Governor Brian Sandoval and was thereafter promoted to serve as General Counsel.
-While serving as Governor Sandoval’s General Counsel, Joe was the direct liaison to the Gaming Control Board, the Gaming Commission, the Public Utilities Commission, the State Ethics Commission, the Commission on Parole and Probation, the Department of Public Safety, the Nevada Department of Corrections, the Nevada Department of Transportation, the State Board of Transportation, and the Pardon’s Board.
+Beginning in 2014, Reynolds served as the Deputy General Counsel for the Office of Governor Brian Sandoval and was thereafter promoted to serve as General Counsel.
+While serving as Governor Sandoval’s General Counsel, Reynolds was the direct liaison to the Gaming Control Board, the Gaming Commission, the Public Utilities Commission, the State Ethics Commission, the Commission on Parole and Probation, the Department of Public Safety, the Nevada Department of Corrections, the Nevada Department of Transportation, the State Board of Transportation, and the Pardon’s Board.
 Specific projects he worked on included the Tesla Gigafactory in Northern Nevada, the Allegiant Stadium in Southern Nevada, reformation of Nevada’s Gaming Policy Committee to develop policies for E-Sports in the gaming industry, Nevada’s Multi-State Gaming Agreement with Delaware and New Jersey, and the Nevada Department of Transportation’s (NDOT) Statewide Stormwater Management Program with the United States Environmental Protection Agency.

 Courts